 BIO 225, PHB 170 and PHB 152 are co-requisites and can be completed in the 1st semester of the program after admission with PHB 170 taken prior to PHB 152.

 Only selective admitted MLT program students and students selected as alternates in the MLT program will be allowed to register in these courses. *Students must be admitted into the MLT program prior to enrolling in MLT courses.

 A certificate is earned by a student after taking a series of courses in a particular subject.
 Students often earn certificates to get a step ahead in the professional field of their interest, and certificates may be offered in similar programs leading to degrees.

 Question: Are there any pre-requisites required to enroll into the phlebotomy classes and receive a phlebotomy certification?

-Answer: For the PHB certification, there are no pre-requisites required and you will need to take the PHB 170 course offered through WKCTC and then the PHB 152 course, which is the clinical rotation, to be eligible for a Phlebotomy certificate from WKCTC.
-The phlebotomy classes are offered only in fall and spring semesters.
-The PHB 170 classes are split classes and are offered on:
+Answer: For the PHB certification, there are no pre-requisites required and you will need to take the PHB 170 lecture course offered through WKCTC prior to PHB 152 clinical rotation course to be eligible for a Phlebotomy certificate from WKCTC.
+The phlebotomy classes are only offered in fall and spring semesters.

 Pre-Admission Conference Dates:

-All conferences will be held on Wednesdays at 4:00 p.m. in the Allied Health Building, room E208.
+All conferences will be held on Tuesdays at 3:30 p.m. in the Allied Health Building,

 Accreditation / Program Success